alexandroprado/caf-samples/dt-to-labs.md

 - Contoso will use a [DevTest subscription](https://azure.microsoft.com/offers/ms-azr-0023p/) to save costs on Azure resources.
 This subscription offers significant savings including VMs that don't incur licensing fees for Microsoft software.
 - Azure DevTest Labs will be used for managing the environments.
 New VMs will be created in DevTest Labs in support of their move to new tools for Development and Test in the cloud.
-- The on-premises DevTest VMs in the Contoso data-center will be decommissioned after the migration is done.
+- The on-premises DevTest VMs in the Contoso data center will be decommissioned after the migration is done.
 - Developers and Testers will have access to Windows Virtual Desktop for their workstations.

 ![Scenario architecture](./media/dt-to-labs/architecture.png)